 Each of these foods provides nutrition that will benefit the health and appearance of your teeth.
 Find ways to fit a few of these items into your everyday meals or snacks.

 When you were young and told your mom you weren’t feeling well, what was her first question?
 It may have been: How much water did you drink today?
 This isn’t just a “mom thing,” dentist and doctors agree that water is an essential component of maintaining good oral and overall health.

 For dental health, water helps prevent dry mouth and washes away debris, plaque, and acid.
 Dry mouth and leftover foods can cause cavities and lead to periodontal disease.

 Did you know that tobacco products contain at least 28 cancer-causing chemicals?
 This fact alone should encourage you to quit.
 But there are other consequences to tobacco use.
 Both smoking and chewing tobacco can increase your risk of:

 Ask Dr. Markham about the most effective ways to quit smoking or chewing tobacco.

 5. Visit the dentist regularly.

-The American Dental Associations recommends visiting the dentist every six months for a checkup and cleaning.
+The American Dental Association recommends visiting the dentist every six months for a checkup and cleaning.
 Patients who do not have gum disease can sometimes schedule a checkup and cleaning for the same day.
 At these appointments, your dentist will thoroughly examine your teeth.
 If there are any signs of dental damage or oral infection, you should be provided with a practical treatment plan.
 A hygienist will clean your teeth and measure gum pockets to find out if you have periodontal disease.
 Hygienists also perform deep cleanings, which are necessary for patients with gum disease.

 At Maidu Dental, we care about your oral health because we care about you.
-Contact our friendly staff today to schedule an appointment with family and general dentist, Dr. Markham.
+Contact our friendly staff today to schedule an appointment with a family and general dentist, Dr. Markham.